The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 Conclusion

-The UK is home to some of the largest and most impressive shopping centers in the world, offering shoppers an unparalleled experience.
+The UK is home to some of the largest and most impressive shopping centres in the world, offering shoppers an unparalleled experience.